gcp-development/quarkus-template-api/README.md

 #### Execute the project

-Execute the project and right-click in the endpoint produced.
+Execute the project and right-click anywhere inside of the the maven run tile.

 ![image](https://user-images.githubusercontent.com/76512851/203345483-4e655ec7-b310-482e-a8d6-186a951cda5d.png)